Skip to main content

 When a significant work is treated as the room's anchor — its compositional and emotional center — every other element finds its position in relation to it.
 The result is a space with genuine coherence: not the coherence of a matched set, but the deeper coherence of a room that knows what it is about.

-Scale — The Most Common Mistake
+Master Scale (The Most Common Mistake)

 The single most common mistake in placing art in residential and commercial spaces is scale.
 Works are hung too small for the walls they occupy, creating a floating, tentative effect that diminishes both the art and the architecture.

-The principle is straightforward: a work should occupy between 60% and 75% of the width of the wall or furniture it hangs above.
+A work should occupy between 60% and 75% of the width of the wall or furniture it hangs above.
 A sofa that is 220cm wide calls for a work — or a grouping — between 132cm and 165cm wide.
 A wall that is 4 meters wide and entirely uninterrupted can carry a genuinely monumental work — and in most cases, demands one.

 Collectors who acquire significant works often underestimate this relationship until they see it correctly resolved.
 A work that seemed large in a gallery context may appear modest on a generous residential wall.
-When in doubt, scale up.

 Different spaces have different relationships with art, and understanding these relationships shapes how works should be selected and positioned.